NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 2. Right click on the page and select 'Inspect'.
 Invoking Developer Tools may be different depending on the browser you are using.

 3. Navigate to Console and look for the message in yellow below.
-The version number for WATM should appear.
-If you do not see this message, or you see errors WATM may not have been properly installed.
+The version number should appear.
+If you do not see this message, or you see errors EZ Wild Apricot Web Designer may not have been properly installed.

 ![WATM version message](https://github.com/asirota/watm/raw/master/docs/images/console%20watm%20version%20logging.jpg)

 ### Overlay Setup \(Optional\)

-Normally, when the text manager is enabled, the original text is displayed on the page load and then replaced within one second.
+Normally, when the EZ Wild Apricot Web Designer is enabled, the original text is displayed on the page load and then replaced within one second.
 This "flicker" can be hidden with the HTML and CSS below.
-The WATM will automatically remove the overlay once the script has been completed, reducing the flicker.
+EZ Wild Apricot Web Designer will automatically remove the overlay once the script has been completed, reducing the flicker.

 Open the each Wild Apricot Page Template in use, add a [Custom HTML](https://gethelp.wildapricot.com/en/articles/408) gadget anywhere in the template.
 Edit the code of the Custom HTML gadget and include this HTML snippet: